quicwg/multipath/draft-ietf-quic-multipath.md

 An endpoint maintains a set of connection IDs received from its peer for each path, any of which it can use when sending packets, as the same in {{QUIC-TRANSPORT}}.
-The difference of the multipath extension is that connection IDs are pre-allocated for each paths.
-Each connection ID belongs to one path specified by the Path Identifier field of MP_NEW_CONNECTION_ID frame in {{mp-new-conn-id-frame}}.
+In the multipath extension, each connection ID belongs to one path specified by the Path Identifier field of MP_NEW_CONNECTION_ID frame in {{mp-new-conn-id-frame}}.
 The connection IDs used during the handshake belong to the initial path with Path Identifier 0.

-Sending a MP_RETIRE_CONNECTION_ID frame indicates that the connection ID cannot be used anymore.
+Sending a MP_RETIRE_CONNECTION_ID frame indicates that the connection ID will not be used anymore.
 If the path is still active, the peer SHOULD replace it with a new connection ID using a MP_NEW_CONNECTION_ID frame.

 Note that Connection Sequeunce number and Retire Prior To field are both used for